DinVyapari/CryptoWatch/README.md

 # CryptoWatch
-Algo to monitor crypto futures on Binance and send Telegram alerts when potential entry/exit opportunities are found.
+High-performance algo to monitor crypto futures on Binance and send Telegram alerts when potential entry/exit opportunities are found.
+Supports fully automated trading, and comes with a paper trading mode as well.